 “I really don’t know what it is, but she seems genuinely happy with [Ganshirt],” said Hurewicz’s roommate Cambria Schwallier.
 “I gotta say, she does look great compared to him.”

 Concerns grew this week after Ganshirt shared multiple photo albums on Facebook of the couple on a miniature golf date, along with the fifth essay this week detailing their relationship success.

 “My timeline was flooded with hundreds of photos of them at Adventure Land,” said Judy Hurewicz, Jenna’s mother.
-“I love seeing my daughter happy, but this guy seems like a bit of a dork, to be honest.
-He brought his own custom-made club to the course.
+“I love seeing my daughter happy, but this guy seems like a bit of a knob, to be honest.
+He brought his own custom-made club to a mini-golf course.
 That’s weird.”

 Hurewicz claimed she has not been bothered by the criticism.

 “When I first met Tommy, he seemed so miserable,” said Hurewicz.
 “He was writing poetry just the other day.
 Poetry!
 I told him to send it into the local newspaper; he’s going to try to get it published.
 He has a creative soul.”

 As of press time, those close to the couple reported the first signs of waning support following Ganshirt’s registration for mime-theatre classes.